hehai131/DANN/README.md

 This is a implementation of [Domain-Adversarial Training of Neural Networks][1] with pytorch.

 ## Dataset
-In this work, Mnist, Mnist-m, and svhn digitals dataset is used to train our network.
+In this work, Mnist, Mnist-m, svhn digitals dataset and office-31 dataset is used to train our network.
 You can get the dataset by yourself.

 ## experiment